symerio/neurtu/doc/quickstart.rst

 Delayed evaluation
 ^^^^^^^^^^^^^^^^^^

-The ``delayed`` function is a partial implementation of the `dask.delayed <http://dask.pydata.org/en/latest/delayed-api.html>`_ API.
+The :func:`delayed`` function is a partial implementation of the :func:`dask.delayed` API.
 It models operations as a chained list of delayed objects that are not evaluated untill the ``compute()`` method is called.

 .. code:: python